stub Top 5 Undervalued Biotech Companies (June 2023)

 By far, the leader of the sector of Next-Generation Genomics (NGS), if measured by the number of machines installed and revenues, is Illumina.

-It is currently challenged by startups in its home domain of genome sequencing but is likely to stay the dominant player with its new generation of sequencer, NovaSeqX already sold out.
-It also owns Grail, a liquid biopsy company able to detect cancer early from a blood sample.
+It is currently challenged by startups in its home domain of genome sequencing but is likely to stay the dominant player with its new generation of sequencer, NovaSeqX, already sold out.
+It also owns Grail, a liquid biopsy company that detects cancer early from a blood sample.

 Regeneron's main product is Duxipent, an autoimmune disease drug.
 It sells Libtayo, a cancer drug that recently got approved for a new medical indication.
 Both drugs are sold through a partnership with Sanofi.